 Prescription Drug Abuse: FDA and SAMHSA Join Forces.
 Michelle Meadows.
 FDA Consumer Magazine.

-Interview with Dr. Amanda Gruber, associate chief of substance abuse in the biological psychiatry laboratory of the Harvard-affiliated McLean Hospital
+Interview with Dr. Amanda Gruber, former associate chief of substance abuse in the biological psychiatry laboratory of the Harvard-affiliated McLean Hospital

 Substance Abuse and Mental Health Services Administration.
 Treatment Episode Data Sets (TEDS).

 Longo L, Johnson B. Addiction: Part I. Benzodiazepines -- Side Effects, Abuse Risk and Alternatives.
 American Family Physician.